-At Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery on Manhattan’s Upper East Side, New York and Oradell, New Jersey, skilled ophthalmologist Andrew Prince, MD, and his team offer comprehensive surgery services for cataracts.
+At Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery in Oradell, New Jersey, skilled ophthalmologist Andrew Prince, MD, and his team offer comprehensive surgery services for cataracts.
 Dr. Prince customizes your treatment plan for cataract removal and offers a variety of options for intraocular lens implants to clear your vision.
 To learn more about cataract surgery services available, call the office nearest you today.

 A cataract is a clouding of the natural lens of your eye, typically due to age-related changes in the eye.
 Changes in your eyes that increase your risk for cataracts can begin in your 40s and by age 60, you may notice increased cloudiness in your lens.

 A healthy lens bends light that enters your eye, so you can see clearly.
 As the lens clouds over, your vision may become blurry and you may be more sensitive to the glare from lights.
 Cataracts can also cause double vision and you may no longer see bright colors as you normally might.

 In addition to aging, you may also be at increased risk for cataracts due to: